Mega Aerodactyl – What This Raid Boss Is

 - Steel

-What Makes It Challenging:
+What Makes It Challenging

-- Fast attacks
+- Fast attacks can apply constant pressure

 Recommended Group Size